Autoimmune skin diseases in dogs: Overview

-The immune system has the ability to differentiate between the body's own cells and foreign cells.
-However, in the dogs affected by auto-immune disease, the immune system loses the ability to distinguish between body's own cells and foreign cells, causing their immune system to attack the body's own cells.
+The immune system has the ability to differentiate between the cells of the body and foreign cells.
+However, in dogs affected by an autoimmune disease, the immune system loses the ability to make this distinction, causing the immune system to attack the body.
 Autoimmune diseases in the base layer of the epidermis are characterized by damage to the connective tissue and vesicle formation located below the epidermis layer and the dermis layer below it.
+There are many autoimmune diseases, and they all vary in impact to the dog and progress at their own rates.